IB MIDDLE YEARS PROGRAMME

 -

 What kind of communication can I expect from the school?CIS teachers are encouraged to stay in direct contact with our parents through phone calls and emails.
 CIS parents are welcome to meet with our teachers and administrators whenever needed; simply request an appointment in advance via email or phone call.
-Teachers in Grades 1 - 5 use the Seesaw app to interactively share class news, current units, photos of learning and upcoming events.
-In addition, the Elementary Principal and Secondary Principal send weekly newsletters to parents to share current community events and celebrations of learning.
-The Parent Plus Portal within the website is a password protected area for CIS parents only and will contain important information specific to your child(ren) in regards to grades, attendance and official communication from the teacher.
+Teachers in Grades 1 - 5 use the Toddle app to actively share class news, current units, photos of learning and upcoming events.
+The Elementary Principal and Secondary Principal send weekly newsletters to parents to share current community events and celebrations of learning.
+The Parent Plus Portal within the website is a password protected area for CIS parents only and will contain important information specific to your child(ren) with regard to grades, attendance and official communication from the teacher.
 CIS also has Twitter, Facebook and Instagram accounts that parents are encouraged to follow.
-Lastly, our school has adopted School Communicator.
-This provides instant communication to parents through their smartphones, tablets or computers and keeps them up-to-date on events, news, calendar, photo gallery and a range of useful links and documents.
-This is free and can be installed in as many devices as required.
-It is compatible with Windows XP, Vista and Windows 7, as well as Mac OS 10.5 and 10.6.
-To install the School Communicator, please download the installer from http://www.six-delta.com/

 -

-How are parents involved at CIS?CIS welcomes families to take part in our learning community.
-Many parents volunteer their time as reading buddies in the Parents Active with Students (PAWS) program, as guest readers for the Monday Mystery Reader event, as Homeroom Parents or CISPA leaders and as language learners and models on Arabic Family Day.
-These are just some of the ways parents get involved in our elementary school.
-Parents also volunteer to assist in planning whole school events, to arrange fundraising activities, to recycle pre-used school uniforms and to meet with other parents as members of the Parents Association of CIS (CISPA).
+How are parents involved at CIS?CIS encourages families to take part in our community through our Parent Asscoiation (PUMA).
+Many parents also volunteer their time as reading buddies in the Parents Active with Students (PAWS) program, as guest readers for the Monday Mystery Reader event, as Homeroom Parents or PUMA leaders.
+Parents also volunteer to assist in planning whole school events, to arrange fundraising activities, and work with school leaders on all areas of school development.

 -